 - 2 parts quality potting mix

-Light and Placement Outdoors vs Indoors
+Light and Placement Outdoors vs. Indoors

 Watering and Feeding Without Root Rot